RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 ### Assignment option 1: digital inverter
 A digital inverter gives a high output when the input is low, and vice versa, and is the basic building block of any digital circuit.
 Here the transistor acts like a switch with a finite on-resistance.
 The goal of the assignment is to have a circuit that can invert a 20 kHz square wave as good as possible.
 This means that when 0 V is supplied to the gate the output should be close to 5 V, and when 5 V is supplied it should be close to 0 V.

-*Your design assignment is to make a chip where you adjust the width and length of the transistor, and the value of RChip in such a way that the inverter reaches the required voltages as close as possible, but at least within 250 mV of the nominal value of 0 or 5 V at the end of each pulse.*
+*Your design assignment is to make a chip where you adjust the width and length of the transistor, and the value of $R_{Chip}$ in such a way that the inverter reaches the required voltages as close as possible, but at least within 250 mV of the nominal value of 0 or 5 V at the end of each pulse.*

 *When you get your own chip, you will have to show that this works!*

 ### Assignment option 2: audio amplifier
 The circuit can also be used as an audio amplifier, for instance, to amplify the signal coming from a microphone.
 In this case, a small changing voltage is supplied to the gate, which is amplified at the output.
 The goal is to design an amplifier which can amplify a sine input by at least a factor 4, which means that the amplitude of the output voltage must be at least four times the amplitude of the input voltage.

-*Your design assignment is to make a chip where you scale the DC offset voltage of the source, the RChip resistor, and the transistor dimensions in such a way that the gain of the circuit is at least 4 times the amplitude of the input signal (AC gain).*
+*Your design assignment is to make a chip where you scale the DC offset voltage of the source, the $R_{Chip}$ resistor, and the transistor dimensions in such a way that the gain of the circuit is at least 4 times the amplitude of the input signal (AC gain).*

 *When you get your own chip, you will have to show that this works!*